Expats planning to drive a car in Thailand should apply for a Thai driving license.

 After you complete these four tests, you can make an appointment to return to the DLT for your theory test.
 DLT staff will give you an appointment card.

-Day Two: Theory Test
+Day Two: Theory Video and Test

-Before taking the theory test, you need to watch a four-to-five-hour video that covers all the major areas of driving in Thailand.
-The video is in Thai but has English subtitles.
 Go to the third floor to register for the theory test on the day of your appointment, and be sure to bring your appointment card and passport.

-The video begins around 9 AM and breaks at 11:50 AM for lunch, then continues from 1 PM to 2:30 PM.
 At the end of the video, you will be given a book of road signs that you must know.
 Study these carefully, as they will show up on the test.

 You have to answer at least 45 out of 50 questions right to pass, and they are all multiple choice.
 The tricky thing is, some questions weren’t translated into English as clearly as they should’ve been.
 And some questions seem to have more than one right answer.